 Throughout the years, there’s been much debate about the appropriateness of wearing brown shoes in the professional setting.
 However, when done right, a blue suit and brown shoe combination can look just as sharp and even more sartorial than any suit and black shoe ensemble.
+And, of course, this statement also applies to navy suits with brown shoes.

 What’s great about a blue suit and brown shoe pairing is how versatile it can be.
 Slight modifications to the look can make it appropriate for almost any setting.
 The look is smart but not uptight, fashionable yet still professional.